Azoroshi/Custom-uBlock-Origin-Filter-Lists/README.md

 Firefox does not currently allow you to import filter lists from a local file, so just copy the raw url.

+I do not use all of these filters.
+Using all of these at once would be wildly inefficient.

 If you stumble across these filters and want to use one, go ahead.
 It's what they're here for.